 Kurt Cobain, 27

-When Kurt Cobain killed himself in 1994, he was worth about $50 million, and hadn’t made a will.
+When Kurt Cobain killed himself in 1994, he was worth about $50 million, and he died without a will.
 His daughter was just 20 months old, and his wife, singer Courtney Love, was named the primary beneficiary of the publishing rights to his estate under Seattle law.
 She reportedly lost millions of his estate due to problems with drug abuse, as well as lawsuits and settlements— several with former Nirvana band members.
 His daughter, now 30, has reportedly also struggled with the financial windfall.
 Meanwhile, friends say Cobain planned to divorce Love and never wanted her to inherit his assets in the first place.
 Of course, if he’d made that clear in a will …

 James Dean, 24